Getting untethered code execution on iOS 14.8

 CoreTrust is a kernel extension that is called out to by AMFI (Apple Mobile File Integrity) to ensure that a binary has a CMS blob with a signature from Apple.

-AMFI checks that the binary has a CMS blob, but does not actually validate it.
-Instead, CoreTrust evaluates it - with AMFI calling the CTEvaluateAMFICodeSignatureCMS function and passing the CMS data to it.
+function and passing the CMS data to it.
 CoreTrust makes sure that the CMS blob is valid and that the given hash(es) is correct.
-CoreTrust returns to AMFI a ‘policy’ which defines certain flags upon successful validation (these might be whether it is an App Store certificate or a developer certificate).
+CoreTrust returns to AMFI a set of policy flags that tell AMFI information about the signer (these might be whether it is an App Store certificate or a developer certificate).
 More information about this can be found here.

 There are two outcomes of CoreTrust evaluation:

-• The CMS is invalid - AMFI verification fails
+- The CMS is invalid - AMFI verification fails

-• The CMS is valid - CoreTrust returns flags to AMFI
+- The CMS is valid - CoreTrust returns flags to AMFI

 If the policy flags indicate that the binary is App Store signed, it triggers the “App Store Fast Path”.
 This means that the binary receives no further checks and is allowed to run with any entitlements it has (note: there are a few entitlements that are restricted to trustcache binaries in iOS 15 and above, which you can read about here).

-This was obviously fixed by checking the root certificate issuer is actually Apple.
+This was fixed by checking the root certificate issuer is actually Apple.
 However, the vulnerability exists on all iOS 14 versions, so it is still possible to exploit it on any of them.

 Update: unbeknownst to me at the time of writing this, there was going to be another CoreTrust bypass that affected iOS 14.0 - 16.6.1 (as well as iOS 17.0).
 What is ironic is that I was the one who would patch-diff, exploit and release this bypass to the community!

 A while back, the developer (asdfugil) used this vulnerability in order to create a proof-of-concept demonstration that allows for unsandboxed and untethered code execution.
 You can check it out here.
-The reason this works is because there is a binary executed by the system at the path /usr/bin/fileproviderctl that immediately executes /usr/local/bin/fileproviderctl_internal - or so I thought.
+The reason this works is because there is a binary executed by the system at the path /usr/bin/fileproviderctl

 In this post, I will describe how I managed to get this working on iOS 14.8, and how I managed to get untethered code execution on my iPad despite the additional check that was added in later iOS 14.x versions, which prevented the original method from working.